 Easy loop back

-Return via a gentler path, learning about the reserve’s conservation work, village partnerships and the vision behind Pudina Khet.
+Return via a gentler path, with notes on the reserve’s conservation work and village partnerships.

 12:00 PM